hemantksingh/messup-learn/Tools/Web Frameworks.md

    - SSG pre-renders web pages at build time, there is no need to generate pages dynamically on the server or client-side, resulting in faster loading times and enhanced security but can be less flexible for dynamic content.
    - Suited for frequently updated content like blog posts or static product pages.

-A hybrid approach can be employed using
+A hybrid approach might be more suitable using

 - SSR for initial page loads, product listing and SEO
 - CSR for interactive features like shopping carts, wishlists, and user accounts